Ralph Capone: Early life

 Capone was born in 1894, in Angri, a small town in Campania, Italy, near Mount Vesuvius, and he was the middle son of Gabriele and Teresa (née Raiola) Capone.
-He had eight siblings, Vicenzo, Frank, Al, Ermina, John, Matthew Capone and Mafalda Maritote.
-He arrived in America on a ship named Werra on June 18, 1895 with his older brother Vincenzo and mother Theresa, entering via Ellis Island.
+He had eight siblings, Vicenzo, Frank, Al, Ermina, John, Matthew and Mafalda Capone.
+He arrived in the United States on a ship named Werra on June 18, 1895 with his older brother Vincenzo and mother Theresa, entering via Ellis Island.
 His father had come to the United States by the way of Canada, six months previously.
 They settled in Brooklyn, living near the Navy yards.

 On September 24, 1915 at the age of 21 he married Filomena (Florence) Muscato, age 17.
 They had a son, Ralph Gabriel Capone in 1917.

 Life in Chicago

 After the death of his father Gabriel in November 1920, Ralph was brought to Chicago by his younger brother, Al. His wife didn't want to move so Ralph took Ralph Jr. to Chicago where he was raised by his mother as her youngest child.
 Ralph Sr. returned to New York in 1921 and got a divorce decree from Florence on the charge of abandonment.

 In 1923, he married for the second time to Velma Pheasant.
 They had no children and divorced in March 1938.

 Capone was placed in charge of the Chicago Outfit's bottling plants during Prohibition.
 The Outfit was attempting to monopolize non-alcoholic beverages and soft drinks (specifically ginger ale and soda water, commonly used in mixed drinks) during this period when the sale of alcohol was banned.
 Ralph Capone made large profits for the Outfit and became the dominant soft drink vendor other than Coca-Cola during the 1933 World's Fair.
 In April 1930, the elder Capone was included in Frank J. Loesch's Chicago Crime Commission "Public Enemies" list.
 He was Public Enemy #3, while his brother Al was Public Enemy #1.

 Following Al Capone's conviction for tax evasion in 1931, Ralph Capone remained with the Outfit.
 He hosted several meetings of The Commission at his brother's residence in Palm Island, Florida.
 As the manager of Chicago's Cotton Club, Capone was reportedly involved in illegal gambling and prostitution.
 In 1932, he was also convicted of tax evasion and served three years.